MoonCha/mooncha.github.io/_posts/2019-07-02-uwp-how-to-add-onestore-to-identifier-uris.md

 **NOTE:** It was 2 July 2019, but I could use the `App registrations (Legacy)` tab to create or modify app registrations.

-I don't have no idea why I had to use the already deprecated legacy, but it successfully modified `identifierUris` to the values involving `https://onestore.microsoft.com/b2b/keys/create/collections` eventhough it showed `Request_BadRequest` error message.
+I have no idea why I had to use the already deprecated legacy, but it successfully modified `identifierUris` to the values involving `https://onestore.microsoft.com/b2b/keys/create/collections` eventhough it showed `Request_BadRequest` error message.

 As I had no way to put **https://onestore.microsoft.com/b2b/keys/create/collections** to `identifierUris`, I couldn't get Azure AD access token for **https://onestore.microsoft.com/b2b/keys/create/collections** audience URI.
 It just showed an error message like: